 This post may contain affiliate links.

 If you want to make a “midwest” meal for someone, there are several options.
 Meatloaf and mashed potatoes, any casserole, taco pizza ( really Dorito pizza), any jello fluff recipe, or any recipe at all involving ranch dressing would be great ways to welcome a newcomer to the area.
-If you have a friend who is visiting Iowa for the first time, you should take them to the Iowa State Fair.
+If you have a friend visiting Iowa for the first time, you should take them to the Iowa State Fair.

 The food options at the Iowa State Fair are endless.
 Fried desserts, lots of food on sticks, endless variations of corndogs!
 But I think the most signature dish at the Iowa State Fair is the Hot Beef Sundae that you can get at the Iowa Cattlemen’s quarters.
 The hot beef sundae made its debut at the Iowa State Fair in 2006!

 I was brainstorming the other day for easy, make-ahead meals that I can make for my family that they will eat.
 As my frequent readers know, I have been eating mostly Whole 30 this summer, so I was looking for easy recipes that my whole family would love and that I could amend for my whole 30 needs.
 Since Potatoes are Whole 30 Compliant, I thought this would be an easy, super fast meal, especially if I cooked everything together in my Instant Pot.